EOEPCA/deployment-guide/docs/prerequisites/storage.md

 The JuiceFS approach described here is really designed to exploit the prevailing object storage solution that is provided by your cloud of choice.
 Hence, while it is possible to use MinIO as the object storage backend, this is not really the intended use case.
 Nevertheless, MinIO provides a convenient way to demonstrate the principles of JuiceFS in a self-contained manner.

+!!! warning
-> It should be acknowledged that using MinIO to back JuiceFS in this way has limitations.
+    It should be acknowledged that using MinIO to back JuiceFS in this way has limitations.
 In particular, the storage is presented through two layers of persistent volume which will adversely affect performance.
 This should be taken into account.
 For any sort of real workload, then the 'native' S3 storage of the cloud provider should be used directly with JuiceFS.

 ---